Guide to Remote Observing with the ATCA

 How to Finish Off

-When you have finished your observations,- Ring the Duty Astronomer or next observer to let them know that you have finished.
+When you have finished your observations,- Put a message in the Portal to let everyone know that you have finished.

 - Fill in the Observers' Questionnaire

-- Disconnect from the VNC sessions and any SSH tunnels you have set up (by logging out of venice)
+- Disconnect from the VNC sessions and any SSH tunnels you have set up (by logging out of venice or orion)

-- If you've had any problems, please submit a Fault Report
+- If you've had any problems, please submit a Fault Report.
+For more details, please see the Fault Report web page

 Original: Baerbel Koribalski